The First American Righteous Gentile

 An Ardent Anti-Nazi American in Berlin

-Growing up in the United States during World War I, young Varian Fry was already intent on helping others, raising funds for the Red Cross at the age of nine.
+Growing up in the United States during World War I, Varian Fry began helping others while still young, raising funds for the Red Cross at the age of nine.

 After attending Harvard University, Fry worked as a foreign correspondent in Berlin during the 1930s.
 The abuse of Jews he witnessed during this time turned the American into “an ardent anti-Nazi.”
 At this early stage in Hitler’s regime, Fry was one of the few who reported on Germany’s atrocities against the Jewish people.